Frequently Asked Questions

 15) Can you straighten and polish stainless steel?

 Yes, stainless steel trim can be polished to an extremely high luster.
-The basic price for SS polishing is $20.00 per foot for .25″ to .75″ wide.
-For trim pieces that are 1″ or wider, please see our pricing catalog.
+The basic price for stainless steel polishing is $20.00 per foot for .25″ to .75″ wide.
+For trim pieces that are 1″ or wider, please see our pricing sheet.

 16) Can you polish aluminum parts?